Resilience Evaluation, Analysis and Learning (REAL) Award

 Meetings and Events

-Please join us for a launch of the USAID Resilience and Resilience Capacities Measurement Options—a guide for USAID Missions and implementing partners on measuring and analyzing resilience outcomes in their programs and activities.
+The USAID Resilience and Resilience Capacities Measurement Options provide guidance for USAID Missions and implementing partners on measuring and analyzing resilience outcomes in their programs and activities.
 The guidance presents three measurement approaches for analyzing resilience (Light, Intermediate, and Full), each of which reflects a different level of effort―and budget―in terms of the survey instrument and analysis used (i.e., number of questions asked and analyzed).
 A methodological guidance document and an enumerator guide support the user to adjust the survey instrument to a specific context and to analyze the collected data.
 Click here to learn more.

 In case you missed this webinar you can access the recording here.
 The presentation can be downloaded from this page.